Academic Catalog

 Students will refine their calling to expand possibilities for health and healing with diverse populations in a wide variety of professional settings.

-The St. Catherine alumni community is a well respected and well connected group of motivated, passionate, and soulful people.
-Alumni of the dual-degree program can be found working both in the greater twin cities area, the west coast, and the east coast.
-The unique qualities of the MSW/MAHS dual-degree program prepare students to thrive in settings such as mental health support, medical institutions, and educational settings.
-Some examples of alumni careers are: holistic health practitioner/educator, equity and inclusion advocate, therapist, clinical social worker for psychiatric emergency services, assistant director of counseling services, and mental health practitioner.
+The St. Catherine alumni community is a well-respected and well-connected group of motivated, passionate, and soulful people.
+Alumni of the dual-degree program can be found working both in the greater Twin Cities area in Minnesota, as well as the US west and east coasts.
+The unique qualities of the MAHS/MSW dual-degree program prepare students to thrive in settings such as mental health support, medical institutions, and educational settings.

 HHS 6700Foundations of Holistic Health and Wellness2